kisslim/zen-of-vibe-coding/README.md

 The ultimate lesson is that these four are not separate.
 They are the essential layers of this new craft: the tool, the process, the creator, and the foundation.
 To forget any one is to build on illusions.

+### 50. And is it a good idea to touch existing code?

 *The conversation continues...*